 From there, Corso d’Augusto takes you to another medieval square – Piazza Cavour – where there are several outstandingly beautiful medieval palaces.

-Palazzo dell’Arengo in the Gothic style, is from 1204.
+Palazzo dell’Arengo, in the Gothic style, is from 1204.

-Another beautiful building in this square is Palazzo del Podestà constructed in 1334, also in the Gothic style.
+Another beautiful building in this square is Palazzo del Podestà, constructed in 1334, also in the Gothic style.

 The Galli Theatre, constructed between 1842 and 1857 is also in Piazza Cavour.
 The local authorities fully restored it after the damage in the 1943 bombing raid.

-4. TEMPIO MALATESTIANO AND CASTEL SISMONDO
+TEMPIO MALATESTIANO AND CASTEL SISMONDO

 THE REST OF RIMINI

 Rimini’s historical centre is just one of its aspects.
 There is so much more to Rimini.
-There is a beach and the large area along the seafront where hotels, restaurants and bars are.
+There is a beach and a large area along the seafront where hotels, restaurants and bars are.
 But, my familiarity with Rimini is only with its medieval part where I regularly come back, because I like it a lot.